Updated June 2022

 About the Newcomer Engagement Specialist role

-Amani's role on the Halifax Public Libraries team currently focuses on supporting newcomers to the areas of Spryfield, Tantallon, Dartmouth, Musquodoboit Harbour, and Sackville, where traditional supports may be limited.
-However, Amani is keen to help anyone and everyone across the HRM.
+Amani's role on the Halifax Public Libraries team currently focuses on supporting newcomers to the areas of Spryfield, Sackville, and Dartmouth, where traditional supports may be limited.
+However, Amani is keen and available to help anyone and everyone across the HRM.

 Her role will work to help expand the Library's English Language Learning and English Conversation Group programs for newcomers by increasing the number of participants and volunteers.
 She is working to grow the Library's Citizenship Education programs by developing its curriculum and launching new sessions.
 And, Amani will work to coordinate and support other Library staff through Welcome Ambassador and Cultural Competencies training.